daveworth/go_marshal/README.md

-This is an incredibly shocking example in a few ways: Not only do [the docs](https://pkg.go.dev/encoding/json#Unmarshal) *strongly* imply that while field matching is case-insensitive, matching case is preferred.
+This is an incredibly shocking example in a few ways: Not only do [the docs](https://pkg.go.dev/encoding/json#Unmarshal) *strongly* imply that while field matching is case-insensitive, matching case is
+preferred:

 > To unmarshal JSON into a struct, Unmarshal matches incoming object keys to the
 > keys used by Marshal (either the struct field name or its tag), preferring an
 > exact match but also accepting a case-insensitive match.

-What's even wilder is how it's not about case-insensitivity, but unicode code-point "folding" meaning that "actions" and "aKtionſ" are considered the same!!!
+What's even wilder is how it's not about case-insensitivity, but unicode code-point "folding" meaning that "actions" and "aCtionſ" are considered the same!!!
 This was a major "wat?!" moment.

 ### Parser Differentials